Insites Docs Instance DataManaging DataLinking Databases Together

 • Referential Integrity:

-The 'Data Source' field ensures that the data in one table (referred to as the child table) corresponds to the data in another table (referred to as the parent table).
+The foreign key ensures that the data in one table (referred to as the child table) corresponds to the data in another table (referred to as the parent table).
 They define a relationship between the two tables based on a shared column or columns.
-The 'Data Source' field in the child table references the primary key in the parent table, establishing a link between the two.
+The foreign key in the child table references the primary key in the parent table, establishing a link between the two.

 • Data Consistency:

-The 'Data Source' field helps maintain data consistency by preventing orphaned or invalid data.
-With referential integrity enforced by the 'Data Source' field, you cannot insert a value into the child table's 'Data Source' column that does not exist as a primary key in the parent table.
+The foreign key helps maintain data consistency by preventing orphaned or invalid data.
+With referential integrity enforced by the foreign key, you cannot insert a value into the child table's foreign key column that does not exist as a primary key in the parent table.
 This constraint ensures that data in the child table remains linked to valid and existing data in the parent table.

 • Joins and Data Retrieval:

-The 'Data Source' field enables efficient data retrieval and querying through joins.
-Joins allow you to combine data from multiple related tables based on the 'Data Source' and primary key relationships.
+The relationship established by the foreign key enables efficient data retrieval through joins.
+Joins combine data from multiple related tables based on the foreign key and primary key relationship.
 By joining tables, you can retrieve related data and perform complex queries involving data from multiple tables.

 • Cascading Actions:

-The 'Data Source' field can also define cascading actions that automatically propagate changes across related tables.
+Foreign key constraints can also define cascading actions.
+These actions automatically propagate changes across related tables.
 For example, you can specify actions such as cascading deletes or updates, where modifying or deleting a row in the parent table automatically affects the corresponding rows in the child table.

 Creating a Data Source field